 - Salt and Pepper - Every savory dish, and many sweet dishes too, should be seasoned with salt and pepper.
 Salt particularly brings out the natural flavors of meats and vegetables.
 Black pepper provides a mild spicy that enhances the rich fattiness of the meat.

-- Corriander – Ground coriander comes from the seed of the corriander/cilantro plant.
-The ground seeds are highly aromatic and don’t have the controversial flavor profile of the leag.
-15-20% of people say the Coriander/cilantro leaf tastes soapy or rotten.
+- Coriander - Ground coriander comes from the seed of the coriander/cilantro plant.
+The ground seeds are highly aromatic and don’t have the controversial flavor profile of the cilantro that can taste soapy to some.

 - Garam Masala - Garam masala is a blend of herbs and spices from India.
 Every blend is slightly different, and reflects the family tradition of the person making it.
 You can get garam masala is most major grocery stores in America.
 As with all spices, it is best when used within six months of purchase.